rohini8307-dev/Sign-Language-Translator-with-Integrated-AI-chatbot/README.md

 * Custom dataset captured using webcam
 * Each label has 200 images
-* Every image preprocessed with 300 x 300 Dimension and 300 pixels
+* Every image is preprocessed to a resolution of 300 × 300 pixels.

 ![ASL_Alphabet](https://github.com/user-attachments/assets/5b64dcbf-2071-4959-b483-22e6afb8ee53)